Solar plant from above with green mountains and blue sky in the background.

 Creating a resilient portfolio

-The energy transition requires a diversified clean energy portfolio and a stable grid.
-We have built and continue to develop a resilient portfolio that not only produces much needed generation assets, but also battery energy storage systems to help manage the intermittent electricity generated by wind and solar pv.
-As stewards of our projects’ grid connection points, we seek to maximise hybridisation whenever possible.
+The energy transition requires a diversified clean energy generation mix and a modern grid that can cope with intermitted generation.
+We have built and continue to develop a resilient portfolio that not only produces much needed clean energy, but also utilises battery energy storage systems to help manage the intermittent electricity generated by wind and solar PV.
+As stewards of our projects’ grid connection points, we hybridise our projects whenever possible to produce more stable generation profiles.

 Employee portrait of Sebastian Krull who is Head Corporate Solutions at Aquila Clean Energy.